alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

 This step is relevant to use-cases requiring management of Kubernetes through GitHub actions, where the Kubernetes cluster has no public facing API.

-In our case, it enables us to patch our deployment at the end of the pipeline.
+In our case, it enables us to patch our deployment from the GitHub workflow.
 Without defining and attaching a specific service account, the default runner service account has zero permissions.

-Were this production we might abstract this away with a service or use additional tools to prevent the need for these permissions.
+Were this production we might abstract this away with an API service or use additional tools to prevent the need for these permissions being granted to runners.

 Create a file `deploy/rollout-auth-service-account.yaml` with contents:
 ```yaml